LhacenMed/docs-parser/README.md

 - 🚀 **Simple API**: Upload any document and get extracted text/data
 - 📊 **Metadata extraction**: Get document metadata along with text
 - 📈 **Excel support**: Extract data from all sheets with JSON and CSV output
+- 🔍 **OCR for PDFs**: Extract text from scanned PDFs using Tesseract.js
 - 🎨 **User-friendly interface**: Clean web interface for easy file uploads
 - ⚡ **Fast processing**: Uses `doc-extract` and `xlsx` libraries for efficient extraction